SILAsiaPub/xrunner/_xrunner_projects/Modify-LIFT/source/readme.txt

 In the same folder as this place your lexicon.lift file.

-If you have alift file of a different name then change tha name of the sourcelift file in the project.txt file.
+If you have a lift file of a different name then change tha name of the sourcelift file in the project.txt file.